jacomyal/conrad.js/README.md

  - Install [Node.js](http://nodejs.org/), [NPM](https://npmjs.org/) and [Grunt](http://gruntjs.com/installing-grunt).
  - Use `npm install` to install *conrad* development dependencies.
- - Use `grunt` to successively lint sources, launch unit tests, and minify the code with [Uglify](https://github.com/mishoo/UglifyJS).
+ - Use `grunt` to check sources linting, launch unit tests, and minify the code with [Uglify](https://github.com/mishoo/UglifyJS).

 ## Contribute

-You can contribute by submitting [issues](http://github.com/jacomyal/conrad.js/issues) and proposing [pull requests](http://github.com/jacomyal/conrad.js/pulls).
+**Contributions are welcome!** You can contribute by submitting [issues](http://github.com/jacomyal/conrad.js/issues) and proposing [pull requests](http://github.com/jacomyal/conrad.js/pulls).
 Be sure to successfully run `grunt` **before submitting any pull request**, to check unit tests and sources lint.

 The whole source code is validated by the [Google Closure Linter](https://developers.google.com/closure/utilities/), and the comments are written in [JSDoc](http://en.wikipedia.org/wiki/JSDoc) (tags description is available [here](https://developers.google.com/closure/compiler/docs/js-for-compiler)).

-Finally, the change log is available [here](https://github.com/jacomyal/conrad.js/blob/master/CHANGELOG.md).